langzizhixin/wav2lip384x384/README.md

 # Disclaimers
 This repositories made by langzizhixin from Langzizhixin Technology company 2025.1.30 , in Chengdu, China .
 The above code and weights can only be used for personal/research/non-commercial purposes.
-If you need a higher definition model, please contact me by email 277504483@qq.com , or add WeChat for communication: langzizhixinkeji
+If you need a higher definition model, please contact me by email 277504483@qq.com , or add ours WeChat for communication: langzizhixinkeji